-PanAust employs more than 5,100 employees and contractors.
-More than 90 per cent of its workforce is in Laos.
+PanAust employs more than 5,600 employees and contractors.
+More than 98 per cent of its workforce is in Laos.

-More than 93 per cent of Phu Bia Mining's workforce is comprised of Lao-national employees with the remaining seven per cent comprising of expatriate workers primarily from neighbouring Southeast Asian countries and Australia.
+Phu Bia Mining's workforce is comprised of 93 per cent Lao-national employees with the remaining seven per cent comprising of expatriate workers primarily from neighbouring Southeast Asian countries and Australia.